q2softwarenl/spatie-medialibrary-manager/README.md

 ![Manager](./manager.png)

-## Requirements
-- Laravel 12+
-- Spatie Medialibrary 11+
-- Tailwindcss 4

-## PRO-features
+**PRO-features**
+- Set tailored policies on the collection, rather than being limited to just the model.
+- Add custom actions to files.
+- Upload multiple versions of the same file.
 - Alternative GUI for single file collections.
-- Upload multiple versions of the same file.
-- Set tailored policies on the collection, rather than being limited to just the model.

-## Roadmap
+**Roadmap**

-We are currently in active development of "Spatie Medialibrary Manager Pro". we plan to publish a free version here on Github.
+**Note!** We are currently in active development of "Spatie Medialibrary Manager Pro".
+We plan to publish a free version here on Github.
 There are a few things that need to be fixed before we can publish the package.

-- [x] Refactor Livewire file structure, eliminate usage of multiple nested Livewire components
-- [x] Make front-end independent of any frameworks / UI component sets
-- [x] Bug: Disable "Download All" button if no files are available
-- [x] Bug: Tweak file validation to accept only allowed mimetypes
-- [x] Bug: Refresh mediaItem if thumb generation is queued
-- [ ] Bug: Decide if thumbs are a requirement
+- **alpha** Bug: Decide if thumbs are a requirement
-- [ ] Refactor: Use json translation as much as possible and avoid legacy php arrays
+- **alpha** Refactor: Use json translation as much as possible and avoid legacy php arrays
-- [ ] Feature: Filesize validation
+- **beta** Feature: Filesize validation
-- [ ] Feature: Policies to set rules for individual collections
+- **beta** Feature: Policies to set rules for individual collections
-- [ ] Feature: Add active folder to url.
+- **beta** Feature: Add active folder to url.
-- [ ] Improve single file collections.
+- **beta** Improve single file collections.
-- [ ] Add support for darkmode.
+- **v1.1** Add support for darkmode.

 The alpha version is released at the end of April.
 The beta version is scheduled for release at the end of May.